-1. Height will be measured from: - average grade of Store Street for DA-1, DA-3; - average grade of the private driveway for DA-2; - average grade of the site for DA-4 and DA-5.
-Refer to A2.1 Site Plan for detailed calculations.
+1. Height will be measured from the average grade of Store Street for DA-1, DA-2, DA-3 and from average grade of the site for DA-4 and DA-5.
 2. The height measurement excludes: any mast, rainwater Cistern, Rooftop Structure, rooftop greenhouse, Stormwater Retention or Water Quality Facilities together with their supporting structures - (Extracted from Zoning Bylaw 2018).
 3. Rooftop Structure includes antennas, elevator penthouses, elevator landings, stair access and landings, mechanical equipment, chimneys, ventilation systems, solar heating panels, green roof systems and similar structures that project above a roof, are non-habitable and which may be enclosed or unenclosed - (Extracted from Zoning Bylaw 2018).
 4. The term 'mid-rise' building refers to a building that is less than 36 m per the description in the DCAP 2022.
-In this proposal, mid-rise buildings are 7 storeys or less.
-5. Maximum heights are based on floor-to-floor heights appropriate to the use.
-Refer to A3.1 for working assumptions.
+In this proposal, mid-rise buildings are 6 storeys or less.